 Supplementing non-medicated chick starter feed with a little brewer’s yeast (about 5 percent of their daily feed ration) or other duck-safe niacin-rich foods cut into small bits for the ducklings to consume will fulfill this vital dietary need.

 How Much Should You Feed A Duck?

 How much feed a duck should consume on a daily basis will depend on both their size and age.
 Typically, ducks eat approximately six to seven ounces (170 to 200 grams) of food daily once mature.

 If you are raising a particularly large duck breed, like the Jumbo Pekins, the feed ratio should be increased by an ounce or two.

-When raising ducks not just for eggs but for meat as well, the same several ounce increase of feed with the addition of opportunity to free range for added protein, is highly recommended.
+When raising ducks not just for eggs but for meat as well, the same several ounce increase of feed with the addition of the opportunity to free range for added protein is highly recommended.

-Following a healthy and proper feeding routine will help keep the duck flock happy, healthy, and producing quality eggs for the homestead.
+Following a healthy and proper feeding routine will help keep the duck flock happy, and healthy, and produce quality eggs for the homestead.
 Remain vigilant for signs of uneaten feed in the feeder, it could be a sign of duck illness.

 Expect some possible light scours or unused feed for a few days to a week if you decide to switch either brand or type of feed.
 It can take a little while for a duck’s digestive system to adapt to a rapid dietary change.